I may earn a small commission if you buy a product or service through a link in this article at no extra cost to you.

 DreamHost Support

-Support is always a hot item when selecting a web host.
-Though you may find some negative reviews about DreamHost’s support, I am actually quite happy with the support options DreamHost offers.
+Though you may find some negative reviews about DreamHost’s support, I’ve always been quite happy with the support that DreamHost has offered me when I needed it.

 Phone and Chat Support

 If you require immediate phone support from DreamHost, they will charge you $9.95 for a callback.
 Alternatively, you can pre-pay $14.95 for three callbacks per month.
 In other words, you cannot call them.
 They can only call you.
-For a small fee, that is.

 For many bloggers, this is a deal breaker.
 For me, it isn’t, because I am not someone who needs technical phone support.
 I find DreamHost reliable and stable enough that I never need to speak to any support representative.